 DOT has created the first affordable full-page ‘display’ for Braille text, as well as an AI-based rapid translator.
 The company was selected as the official e-textbook provider for Braille education in the United States.

 3billion provides clinical genetic testing on all 20,000+ genes encompassing 7,000+ rare genetic diseases at an affordable price for patients in need.

 XTC Partners Present on Main Stage at World Knowledge Forum

 The excitement continued on September 18th at the World Knowledge Forum in Korea, where XTC partners participated in a highly informative and inspirational session entitled, “Technologies, Innovation, and Business to Empower Tomorrow”.
 The session explored the most promising tech trends of today, and how they can empower innovators and industry together to address the globe’s greatest challenges.

-We were thrilled to have XTC partners Maurice Lévy, Chairman of the Supervisory Board for Publicis Groupe; Wendy Mars, President EMEAR for Cisco; Lars Reger, Executive Vice President and CTO at NXP; Lip-Bu Tan, CEO of Cadence Systems; and Young Sohn, President and Chief Strategy Officer of Samsung Electronics represent this important discussion as they explored the critical tech trends shaping our future and offered advice to innovative startups on how to build and scale their world-changing ideas.
+We were thrilled to have XTC partners Maurice Lévy, Chairman of the Supervisory Board for Publicis Groupe; Wendy Mars, President EMEAR for Cisco; Lars Reger, Executive Vice President and CTO at NXP; Lip-Bu Tan, CEO of Cadence Systems; and Young Sohn, Chairman of the Board, HARMAN International, Founding Managing Partner, Walden Catalyst, Co-Founder, Extreme Tech Challenge represent this important discussion as they explored the critical tech trends shaping our future and offered advice to innovative startups on how to build and scale their world-changing ideas.

 XTC 2021 Regional Competition Schedule